 "Strong he is," grumbled Buyse, still wringing his injured hand, "strong as old Götz mit de iron gripe.
 But what good is strength alone in the handling of a weapon?
 It is not the force of a blow, but the way in which it is geschlagen, that makes the effect.
 Your sword now is heavier than mine, by the look of it, and yet my blade would bite deeper.
 Eh?
-Is not that a more soldierly sport than kinderspiel such as hand-grasping and the like?"
+Is not that a more soldierly sport than kinderspiel such as hand-grasping and the ing it upon the stool. like?"

 "He is a modest youth," said Saxon.
-"Yet I would match his stroke against yours."
+"Yet I would match his stroke against vours."